 Faculty: Faculty of Environmental Sciences and Natural Resource Management

 This course is held during 2.5 weeks in the January block.
 This course has teaching in the January block, while the evaluation part is during the spring parallell.

 M-KJEMI, M-MINA, M-RAD.

-Lectures and lab.
-Lab journal and 4 lab assignments.
+Lectures, laboratory assignments with lab report and a term paper.
 Approved lab journal is a prerequisite for taking the exam.

 G. R. Choppin, J.-O. Liljenzin and J. Rydberg.
 Radiochemistry and nuclear chemistry.
 4th ed., 2013.
 Supporting literature: Published articles.

-Total of 300 hours.
+Total of 250 hours.
 Lectures: 48 hours.
 Laboratory exercises: 24 hours.
 Case study: 4 hours.
 Laboratory demonstrations: 2 hours.
-Own effort (self study, hand-in laboratory report, semester thesis).
-Guided semester thesis: time used depends on the individual.
+Own effort (self study, hand-in laboratory report, term paper) 172 hours.
+Guided term paper: time used depends on the individual.

 Special requirements in Science